solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 the highest `optimistically confirmed block` as long as consensus can be reached.

-* `silent repair phase`: During the proposed optimistic `cluster restart` automation process, the validators in restart will first spend some time to exchange information, repair missing blocks, and finally reach consensus.
+* `wen restart phase`: During the proposed optimistic `cluster restart` automation process, the validators in restart will first spend some time to exchange information, repair missing blocks, and finally reach consensus.
 The validators only continue normal block production and voting after consensus is reached.
-We call this preparation phase where block production and voting are paused the `silent repair phase`.
+We call this preparation phase where block production and voting are paused the `wen restart phase`.

-* `silent repair shred version`: right now we update `shred_version` during a `cluster restart`, it is used to verify received shreds and filter Gossip peers.
-In the proposed optimistic `cluster restart` plan, we introduce a new temporary shred version in the `silent repair phase` so validators in restart don't interfere with those not in restart.
-Currently this `silent repair shred version` is calculated using `(current_shred_version + 1) % 0xffff`.
+* `wen restart shred version`: right now we update `shred_version` during a `cluster restart`, it is used to verify received shreds and filter Gossip peers.
+In the proposed optimistic `cluster restart` plan, we introduce a new temporary shred version in the `wen restart phase` so validators in restart don't interfere with those not in restart.
+Currently this `wen restart shred version` is calculated using `(current_shred_version + 1) % 0xffff`.

 * `RESTART_STAKE_THRESHOLD`: We need enough validators to participate in a